openvinotoolkit/model_server/docs/python_support/quickstart.md

 Let's start with the server side code.
 Your job is to implement an `OvmsPythonModel` class.
 Model Server expects it to have at least `initialize` and `execute` methods.

-Since there's nothing to initialize, let's focus on `execute` method that will be called everytime model receives a request.
+Since there's nothing to initialize, let's focus on `execute` method that will be called every time model receives a request.
 The server will read inputs from that request and pass them to `execute` function as an `inputs` argument.

 `inputs` is a `list` of `pyovms.Tensor` objects.
 In this case you will have only one input so the code can start like this: